MicrosoftDocs/visualstudio-docs/docs/ide/install-and-manage-local-content.md

 # Install and manage local content
 By using the Microsoft Help Viewer, you can add, remove, update, and move the Help content that is installed on your computer to fit your software development needs.

 To manage content on your local computer, you must log on with an account that has administrator permissions.
 In addition, you might not be able to manage local content if you work in an enterprise environment, because system administrators might make those decisions for your organization.
-For more information, see the [Help Viewer Administrator Guide](../ide/help-viewer-administrator-guide.md).
+For more information, see the [Help Viewer administrator guide](../ide/help-viewer-administrator-guide.md).

-## Changing the content installation source
+## Change the content installation source
 By default, the Help Viewer installs content by using a Microsoft online service as the source.
 You generally shouldn't change your content source unless you work in an enterprise environment for which a system administrator has already installed content in another location.

 #### To change the content installation source